The current version is 2.7ck13

 These targets build for your home architecture only (i.e., it does not make a Universal binary).
 If you want to make a 32-bit Universal (PowerPC and i386) executable, you can use make uosx, but this requires that the .a libraries for libz, libpng and libjpeg also have been built as Universal which does not happen by default.
 I don't recommend this to the casual builder.
 If you want information on this, send me E-mail.

-Versions ck9 and later have a motifmaclauncher/ folder containing an Xcode project for building the shell application package.
+Versions ck9 and later on 32-bit platforms have a motifmaclauncher/ folder containing an Xcode project for building the shell application package.
 It can be built with Xcode 2.5 or later, but versions without PowerPC compilation will inexplicably fail (you will need to alter the Xcode project to build for Intel only, and if you don't like this, my G5 says phbbbbbbt).
 Build the raw executable first, then build the Xcode project; it will incorporate the executable into its app package to make a distributable stand-alone unit.
 The launcher is not supported on 64-bit macOS.

 DOWNLOAD SOURCE: mosaic27ck13.tar.gz (0.99MB)